scarsty/mlcc/readme.md

 This can help you to get that correctly.

 First, get the LUID or PCI bus with cudaGetDeviceProperties / hipGetDeviceProperties, and get the memory usage of it.

+# FunctionTrait

+Check the number of patameters anf the reture type of a class member function.